History of the Nazi Flak Tower (Flakturm)

 Gun Tower in Arenbergpark is of 42 meters high with 57 meters’ sides.
 It has walls of 1-3 meters thick within different parts.
 This Vienna Flak tower had 8 stores and contained multiple premises and elevators.
 The firepower of Arenbergpark Flakturm flak tower involved 8 guns of 128 mm caliber and 16 guns of 20 mm caliber.
 Upper floors and fire stations contained a complex system of air ventilation to get reed of gun gases.

 Fire Control tower in Arenbergpark is 44 meters high with quadrate architecture (this flak tower Vienna sides are 23 and 39 meters).
-Alongside with fire control infrastructure of anti-aircraft tower defense, four of eight floors of this lead tower Flakturm placed air-craft shelter for enormous 15 000 people, both with a hospital for 800 cots.
+Alongside with fire control infrastructure of the anti-aircraft tower defense, four of eight floors of this lead tower Flakturm placed air-craft shelter for enormous 15 000 people, both with a hospital for 800 cots.
 After World War Two, the lower premises of this Flak tower in Vienna was used as storage.
 Today a plate on the garage door says that this Vienna Flakturm is now storage of construction company, named “BIG” – a place on reconstruction with now does not receive visitors for exhibitions.

 Stiftskaserne / Esterhazypark Flak tower Vienna

-Construction of the second Flakturm Vienna flak tower anti-aircraft complex started in October 1943 with first exploitation in July 1944.
+Construction of the second Flakturm Vienna flak tower anti-aircraft complex started in October 1943 with the first exploitation in July 1944.
 Flak towers of the third generation were built only in Vienna.
 Unless two Nazi flak towers in Stiftskaserne and Esterhazypark were built on different levels, it was compensated with architecture.